ClementBM/clementbm.github.io/_drafts/2019-12-17-gradient-descent.markdown

 ### Gradient Descent *as* the Optimization Algorithm
+Backpropagation, for "backward propagationn of errors" is an algorithm for supervised learning of artificial neural networks using gradient descent.
+Given an artificial neural network and an error function, the method calculates the gradient of the error function with respect to the neural network's weight.
+It is a generalization of the delta rule for perceptrons to multilayer feedforward neural networks.
+Backpropagation was first invented in the 1970s as a general optimization method for performing automatic differentiation of complex nested functions.

 Up to now, we defined the datasets composed of $$\underline{\underline{X}}$$ and $$\underline{\underline{Y}}$$, the forward propagation algorithm which calculates an estimation of the target $$\underline{\underline{\hat{Y}}}$$, and an error function $$E_{\text{CE}}$$.
 Recall that we want $$\underline{\underline{\hat{Y}}}$$ to be as close as possible to $${\underline{\underline{Y}}}$$.
 The error function $$E_{\text{CE}}$$ comes in handy by giving us a metric to quantify as far are we from the ground truth $${\underline{\underline{Y}}}$$.
 And so, "as close as possible" can be mathematically translated into "minimizing the error function $$E_{\text{CE}}$$"

 $$